sveltia/sveltia-cms/README.md

   translationKey: my-trip-to-new-york
   ```

 You can customize the property name and value for a different framework or i18n library by adding the `canonical_slug` option to your top-level or per-collection `i18n` configuration.
-The example below is for [`@astrolicious/i18n`](https://github.com/astrolicious/i18n) ([demo](https://github.com/CarloBu/astrolicious-i18n-demo)), which requires a locale prefix in the value:
+The example below is for [`@astrolicious/i18n`](https://github.com/astrolicious/i18n), which requires a locale prefix in the value ([discussion](https://github.com/sveltia/sveltia-cms/issues/137)):

 ```yaml
 i18n: